East Germany national football team: History

-That tournament was staged in West Germany, and both German teams were drawn into the same group in the first round.
+East Germany qualified for one major tournament in its history, the 1974 World Cup.
+That tournament was staged in West Germany, and both German teams were drawn in the same group in the first round.
 With successful games against Chile and Australia, both German teams had qualified early for the second round, with the inter-German game determining first and second in the group.
 Despite this lack of pressure to succeed, the match on 22 June 1974 in Hamburg was politically and emotionally charged.
 East Germany beat West Germany 1–0, thanks to a goal by Jürgen Sparwasser.
-This was rather a Pyrrhic victory, as the DFV wound up in the possibly stronger second round of Group A. The GDR lost to Brazil and the Netherlands, but secured 3rd place in a final game draw with Argentina.
+The GDR lost to Brazil and the Netherlands, but secured 3rd place in a final game draw with Argentina.
 On the other hand, the DFB team changed its line-up after the loss and went on to win all games in the other second round group B, against Yugoslavia, Sweden, and Poland, and the World title against the Netherlands.

 East Germany nearly secured qualification for the 1990 World Cup, needing only a draw versus Austria in Vienna in their final group match on 15 November 1989 to achieve a place in Italy.
-However, Toni Polster scored three times as Austria won 3–0 and advanced to the finals instead.
+Toni Polster scored three times as Austria won 3–0 and advanced to the finals instead.

 The GDR took part in the draw for the qualification for the European Championship 1992 and was drawn in Group 5 together with the FRG, Belgium, Wales, and Luxembourg.
-On October 3 in 1990 Germany was re-unified and with them their football teams.
+On 3 October 1990 Germany was re-unified and with them their football teams.
 The scheduled matches of the East German team were canceled, except for two matches.
-The match against Belgium was converted into a friendly match on September 12, 1990, in Brussels.
+The match against Belgium was converted into a friendly match on 12 September 1990, in Brussels.
 It was the last match played by the East Germany national team and ended with a 2–0 victory for them.
-The match between East and West Germany remained and was scheduled to be played on November 14, 1990, to celebrate the unification of Germany.
+The match between East and West Germany remained and was scheduled to be played on 14 November 1990, to celebrate the unification of Germany.
 Due to riots by East German spectators, it was canceled.

 Millions of East Germans had moved to the West before the Berlin Wall was erected in 1961, and some escaped in successful Republikflucht attempts also afterward.
 All East Germans were automatically entitled to receive a West German passport, but players who had caps for the DFV, like Norbert Nachtweih and Jürgen Pahl who fled in October 1976 at a U21 match in Turkey, were ineligible for international competition for the DFB due to FIFA rules.
-Lutz Eigendorf had escaped to the West in 1979 and died in 1983 in a mysterious car crash in which East German Stasi agents were involved.

 Shortly after reunification, players who had played for the East German team were allowed by FIFA to be eligible for the now un-rivaled German team of the DFB.
-A total of eight players have been capped for both East Germany and unified Germany, among them Matthias Sammer and Ulf Kirsten.
+A total of eight players were capped for both East Germany and unified Germany, among them Matthias Sammer and Ulf Kirsten.